OpenMaine/maineballot/astro/src/content/posts/2016-11-08-Q4_MinimumWage.md

 ---
 title: 'Question 4: Minimum Wage'
+excerpt: >-
-excerpt: This approved measure raises the minimum wage by $1 a year until it gets to $12 in 2020.
+  This approved measure raises the minimum wage by $1 a year until it gets to
+  $12 in 2020.
-election: 2017-06-13
+electionDate: 2017-06-13
 header:
   overlay_image: ../../assets/img/2016_11/Question4_MinimumWage.jpg
   teaser: ../../assets/img/2016_11/Question4_MinimumWage.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Money
 search: true
-categories:
-  - November 2016 Election
+election: november-2016-election
 tags:
-  - Wages
+  - wages
-  - Citizen Initiative
+  - citizen-initiative
-  - Passed
+  - passed
 yes_vote: I am in favor of raising the minimum wage.
 no_vote: I want to keep the minimum wage as is.
-last_modified_at: 2019-01-08 T08:06:00-05:00
+lastModifiedDate: 2019-01-08
 ---

 ## Results